Wenyue2022/Openscience/README.md

 - vec2str.m
 - write_wobj.m

-copy the following folder /fast_marching into /external
+copy the folder /fast_marching into /external

 create a folder in /fast_marching and rename as /gw

 copy the following folders from /ImSAnE into /fast_marching/gw :

 - gw_core
 - gw_geodesic
 - gw_maths